ryanmichaeljames/ryanmichaeljames.github.io/_posts/2019-10-22-addressfinder-pcf-control-for-d365-and-cds.md

 comments: true
 ---

 There are a few community made PCF controls out there that consume the [AddressFinder](https://addressfinder.nz/) API allowing you to search for New Zealand and Australian addresses, but I wasn't happy with any of them.
 They were either under maintained or didn't offer enough customisation options.
-So, I created my own.
+So, I created my own...
+[PFC AddressFinder Widget](https://github.com/ryanmichaeljames/pcf-addressfinder-widget) 😎

 ## PCF AddressFinder Widget
 {:class="anchored"}